Kimpton22/Tutorials-And-Guides/PyRAI2MD/Step 1: Geodesic Interpolation/Step-by-Steps.md

 1. Make directory title ```interpolation```
 2. `cd interpolation`
 3. Make directories for each part (i.e. `first_part` and `second_part`)
-4. Copy the overlaid geometries into their respective folders
+4. Copy the overlaid geometries from the `overlaid_geos` folders into their respective folders
 5. Move the directory that contains the Wigner sample geometries into the `interpolation` folder

 # Step 6: Set-up Calculations